 Often I have given photo albums using pictures of the couple (or even just one if I don't know both of them).
 I made one of these for my nephew & his wife when they got married and the wife was absolutely thrilled to have childhood photos of her new husband.
 I also added special marriage quotes placed sporadically throughout the book, that I found online, to help inspire them during their marriage.
-It was one of their favorite gifts.
-The parents are typically too busy to think about this (my sister never thought about giving old photos to her son).
-Most of us have huge collections of photos that others would love to have.
-All it cost me was $10 for a decent photo album (on sale) and time.

 I once bought a sea kite for a couple who were getting married.
 Especially if they have kids, flying a kite at the beach is glorius.
 This is our yearly tradition at the beach.
 It's so easy to get the kite up with the ocean breezes.

 I like to give gifts for the yard or garden - a birdbath or feeder, some kind of garden art.
 It doesn't have to be expensive especially if you make it. i once gave a birdbath and some floating candles so they could sit outside in the evening and enjoy the candlelight.